Bread roll: Europe

+French rolls are various bread rolls with a baguette-like crust.

-Rolls are common throughout Europe.
-Even in the same languages, rolls are known by a variety of names.
-Some European languages have many local and dialectal terms for bread rolls.
-These include German language diminutives of Brot (bread) in most of western and central Germany (where they are called Brötchen) and in Switzerland (where they are called Brötli).
-Other German language terms include Rundstück ("round piece") in Hamburg and Schleswig-Holstein; Weckerl or more specific Semmel in Austria, Saxony and southern Bavaria; Weck and Weckle in much of Baden-Württemberg, Franconia and Saarland; Schrippe in Berlin and parts of Brandenburg.
-Some of these names reappear in other European languages as well, for example as zsemle in Hungarian, or rundstykker ("round pieces") in Danish and Norwegian.
+In Germany, rolls are Brötchen; in Switzerland, Brötli.
+Other German names include Rundstück ("round piece") in Hamburg and Schleswig-Holstein; Weckerl or more specific Semmel in Austria, Saxony and southern Bavaria; Weck and Weckle in much of Baden-Württemberg, Franconia and Saarland; Schrippe in Berlin and parts of Brandenburg.
+Some of these names are used in other European languages as well, for example as zsemle in Hungarian, or rundstykker ("round pieces") in Danish and Norwegian.

 In the Netherlands they are called broodje.

-"Small bread" is also found as Italian panino, which also commonly denotes a stuffed small bread roll.
+The Doppelweck or Doppelbrötchen is a type of bread roll originating from the Saarland consisting of two rolls joined together side-by-side before baking.
+Similarly, the Röggelchen of the Rhineland is a double rye roll.
+A lye roll is a roll-shaped pretzel.

+The Italian diminutive panino means both the roll and a sandwich made from a roll.
 The Kaisersemmel reappears in Italy as the Michetta or Rosetta.
-In Swedish, a bread roll is a (frukost) bullar ("(breakfast) buns"), franskbrödbullar ("french bread bun") or simply fralla ("bun"), comfort food eaten with butter and any kind of topping (marmalade, cheese, ham, salami) for special weekend breakfasts.
-The Doppelweck or Doppelbrötchen is a type of bread roll originating from the Saarland which consists of two rolls joined together side-by-side before baking.
+In Swedish, a bread roll is a (frukost) bulle '(breakfast) bun', franskbrödbulle 'French bread bun' or simply fralla 'bun', and is eaten with butter and a topping (marmalade, cheese, ham, salami) for special weekend breakfasts.
+In Ticino, Switzerland, pane ticinese is made to separate into rolls.

+Carcaça and papo-seco are two traditional Portuguese breads.

+On the Spanish island of Mallorca, the llonguet is also known as panet francès, meaning 'small French bread' or 'French bread roll' in Catalan.

-There are many terms for a bread roll within the United Kingdom depending on region.
-These names include roll, and for a minority of the population (usually concentrated in specific regions) bap, barm cake, batch, breadcake, bun, cob, teacake and muffin.
+There are many regional varieties of bread rolls in the United Kingdom: roll, bap, barm cake, batch, breadcake, bun, cob, teacake and muffin.